 The EU's flagship project, the European Green Deal, consists of 50 concrete initiatives that will pave the way for Europe to become the world's first climate-neutral region by 2050.
-The goal for European industry and businesses is to become global leaders in climate-friendly industry and climate technology.
+The goal for European industry and businesses is to become global leaders in climate-friendly industry and 3.
+Energy-efficient buildings climate technology.